valtimo-platform/valtimo-documentation/extending-valtimo/access-control/access-control.md

 # Access control

-Valtimo provides policy based access control, which allows control over who can access what resource.
+Valtimo provides Policy Based Access Control (PBAC) as an authorization layer, which allows control over who can access what resource, under which circumstances.

 This section contains information and examples on how to extend functionality regarding access control.